stefanoa/SASlideMenu/README.md

 Created by **stefanoa**

-A simple library to create sliding menu that can be used in storyboards.
-Sliding menus are used in a number of popular application like Facebook, Path 2.0, Twitter and many others.
+A simple library to create sliding menus that can be used in storyboards.
+Sliding menus are used in a number of popular applications like Facebook, Path 2.0, Twitter and many others.

 The repository is an Xcode 4 project that contains an example of the usage of the library and the library itself.

+# Usage

-To use it in your projects simply add the SASlideMenu subdir to project and follow the example.
+To use it in your projects follow these steps:

+.
+Add the SASlideMenu subdir and his content to your project .
+Add a new class which inherit from SASlideMenuViewController and implement SASlideMenuDatSource .
+Add a new UIViewController to your storyboard and make it of the newly created class .
+Add and configure a table to the controller
+.
+Connect the table to the **slideMenuTableView** outlet .
+Implement the controller following the **ExampleViewController** provided here

+Test it and you are done!

 # License